Kindest13/EasyReposSelector/README.md

 # EasyReposSelector
 It's just a simple react app which uses git api search to log some data.
+Be aware that github search api allows only 10 requests per minute for unauthenticated requests, for auth requests it allows up to 30 not so much, so to say, here I use unauthenticated requests.
+See also (https://developer.github.com/v3/search/)

 ## Getting Started